arnold1108/wikibot/README.md

 ![Server Response](./images/server-response.jpg)

-You can also call the microservice APU using the curl.
+You can also call the microservice APU through invoking yout POST request.
 You have to do something like this:

 `bash invoke.sh`